sambvfx/hyview/README.md

 ## Overview
 `hyview` is a library for interacting with Houdini remotely.
-It provides a simple API for remote calls and ships with functionality for sending geometry.
+It provides a simple API for executing remote calls and ships with functionality for sending geometry points.

 ## Install Houdini
 The apprentice version is available for free and comes with limited restrictions: